MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

 6. Generate an NVD API key [here](https://nvd.nist.gov/developers/request-an-api-key) and save the text of the key to a file 'nvd-api-key.txt'
 7. Generate a [Github API token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and save the text of the key to a file 'github-token.txt'
 8. Move the files 'nvd-api-key.txt' and 'github-token.txt' to the 'input/keys' directory.
-9. Place any number of SBOMs to be analyzed in input/projects.
+9. There are two options for input projects.
+If you have already generated SBOMs place any number of SBOMs to be analyzed in input/projects/SBOM.
+If you wish to assess the software supply chain security quality of a project but you haven't built an SBOM simply place the root folder of the project in input/projects/sourceCode.
+The resulting SBOMs will be placed in input/projects/SBOM and the model will continue as normal.
 10. The resulting directory structure should look like this:
 ```
 ├── $WORKDIR